-Priyanka Chopra Has A Disney Princess Moment With Sister In Law Danielle Jonas
+Priyanka Chopra Has A Disney Princess Moment With Sister-In-Law Danielle Jonas

-Priyanka Chopra has been making headlines recently due to her presence at the Grammy 2020 Awards night with husband, Nick Jonas and the Jonas Brothers.
+Priyanka Chopra Jonas has been making headlines recently due to her presence at the 2020 Grammy Awards night with husband, Nick Jonas and the Jonas Brothers.
 The actress was slammed for her dress post the event on social media.
 Trolls went on to body shame and age-shame her choosing a bold dress that may have been inspired by Jennifer Lopez's jungle print dress from Grammys 2000.

 Many celebrities came to PeeCee's rescue and defended her style, later one of the J sisters, Danielle Jonas also took to her Instagram and praise the actress (PeeCee) and showed support.
 She shared a picture of the two, showing off their gowns with long trains.
-In the caption, Danielle went on to call themself a couple of Disney Princesses.
-"Disney princess moment at the Grammys,"
+In the caption, Danielle went on to call themselves a couple of Disney princesses.
+"Disney princess moment at the Grammys."

 View this post on Instagram